Validating the Vegetable Variety Navigator Decision-Support Tool Using Recent On-farm Variety Trial Data

-Project Director: Caleb Wehrbein, University of Nebraska, Lincoln
+Project Director: Sam Wortman, University of Nebraska, Lincoln

-• The Vegetable Variety Navigator (VVN) decision-support tool integrates vegetable variety trial data to optimize crop yield and quality.
+- The Vegetable Variety Navigator (VVN) decision-support tool can help growers better predict crop yield and quality performance.
 Validation using recent on-farm trial data showed the VVN improved relative yield predictions for broccoli, cucumber, and sweet pepper.

 The difference between observed relative yields from these trials and relative yield predictions from VVN data subsets was used to assess VVN accuracy and predictive potential.

-• Integrating vegetable variety trial data into a decision-support tool (VVN) can optimize crop yield and quality, especially in regions with limited data.
+- Integrating vegetable variety trial data into a decision-support tool (VVN) can inform expectations for crop yield and quality, especially in regions with limited data.
 Validation using 284 observations from 2020-2022 trials showed the VVN improved relative yield predictions for broccoli, cucumber, and sweet pepper by 21% to 51%.

 Location